What Is Employment Discrimination?

 Federal law makes it illegal to discriminate against workers on the basis of race, gender, national origin, religion, pregnancy, sexual orientation, disability or age.
-This is true for all aspects of the relationship between employer and employee – including hiring, promotions, demotions, termination and the creation of a potentially hostile work environment.
+This is true for all aspects of the relationship between employer and employee, including hiring, promotions, demotions, termination and the creation of a potentially hostile work environment.
 It also makes it illegal to retaliate against an employee for opposing discrimination or for disclosing an employer’s improper activity.

-Sexual Harassment and Sexual Discrimination
+Sexual Harassment And Sexual Discrimination

 Sexual harassment and sexual discrimination may seem like the same term, but they are very different ideas.
-Sexual harassment occurs when an employer, manager or coworker engages in unwelcome sexual behavior toward an employee.
+Sexual harassment occurs when an employer, manager or co-worker engages in unwelcome sexual behavior toward an employee.

 Sexual discrimination, however, is often based on gender.
 It occurs when employment decisions are made specifically because an employee is a male or female.
 The Supreme Court has established that it is just as illegal to discriminate against men as it is against women.

-Employment Discrimination and Pensions
+Employment Discrimination And Pensions

-ERISA and Employee Benefits
+ERISA And Employee Benefits

-ERISA prohibits taking adverse action or denying workers rights in order to prevent them from taking a benefit which they are entitled to under an employee benefit plan.
+ERISA prohibits taking adverse action or denying workers their rights in order to prevent them from taking a benefit that they are entitled to under an employee benefit plan.
 It also prevents employers from prohibiting certain workers from exercising their right to an employment benefit for discriminatory reasons.
 At Cook & Logothetis, we use more than 35 years of experience to help our clients fight employment discrimination in terms of ERISA and employee benefits.